jichengyue/Rulez/README.md

 After the creation of the alternatives, they can be sorted dragging them in an ordered list.
 This assigns a priority level to each alternative.

+Higher priorities are on the top of the list.

 ## Code-side Features
 ### Applying a rule
-* For evaluating a rule (without paramters), just call the function `rulez?` with a string containing the name of the rule.
+* For evaluating a rule (without parameters), just call the function `rulez?` with a string containing the name of the rule.

   E.g.: An administrator defines a rule, named `create_new_users`, that describes the possibility to create new users.
   If you want to evaluate it in the code, you just have to write: